Civic Society

-During 2005 the entire collection has been digitised in order to make it available to everyone through the medium of the PC.
-The collection is being categorised and indexed to make it easy to find the pictures you want to see.
+The collection has been digitised in order to make it available to everyone through the medium of the PC and the internet.
+The collection has been categorised and indexed to make it easy to find the pictures you want to see.
 For more information about the collection please see the first page on this subject.

-To see the archive or to obtain copies of photographs visit the new Discovery Centre at Clarence Mill.
+To see the archive or to obtain copies of photographs visit the Discovery Centre at Clarence Mill or see them online.
 Many of the better known pictures are included in various books about Bollington.
-Some of these can be obtained at the Discovery Centre - checkout the books page for details.
+Some of these can be obtained at the Discovery Centre or by mail order – checkout the books page for details.

 Picture reference: 53/74